and-dzh3/kafkashooter/README.md

-This small program for make load on kafka
+This small program for make load on kafka . \n
-Changes values in cofig for your needs
+Change values in cofig for your needs